top of page

 Peripheral Vascular Examination - Key Points

-A peripheral vascular examination is a valuable tool used for ruling out signs of vascular-related pathology.
+A peripheral vascular examination is valuable for ruling out signs of vascular-related pathology.
 The detection and subsequent treatment of PVD can potentially mitigate cardiovascular and cerebrovascular complications.
-In this video, we go over some of the common procedures we perform in daily clinical practice.
+In this video, we review some common procedures we perform in daily clinical practice.

 Imaging